-Much of Penzance’s Chapel Street is lined with historical buildings, many dating from the 18th century but at the top of the street there is a building truly like no other in the whole of Cornwall.
+Much of Penzance’s Chapel Street is lined with historical buildings.
+Many date from the 18th century but at the top of the street there is a building truly like no other in the whole of Cornwall.

 Egyptian House, Nos 6 -7 Chapel Street, is a rare survivor of a style of architecture that became fashionable after Napoleon’s campaign in Egypt in 1798.
 But this grand building had rather more humble beginnings.

-In 1835 a sale took place in the Three Tuns Hotel in Penzance and the mineralogist John Lavin purchased two adjacent cottages for £396.
+In 1835 a sale took place in the Three Tuns Hotel in Penzance.
+The mineralogist John Lavin purchased two adjacent cottages for £396.
 Over the next few years he had the buildings completely transformed into this remarkable pseudo-Egyptian masterpiece.

-The people of Penzance had never seen anything quite like it and not unsurprisingly it caused a considerable amount of interest.
-Lavin then turned the bottom floor into a museum and shop filled with his large collection of mineral specimens and he also sold books, maps and stationary.
+The people of Penzance had never seen anything quite like it.
+Unsurprisingly it caused a considerable amount of interest.
+Lavin then turned the bottom floor into a museum and shop filled with his large collection of mineral specimens.
+He also sold books, maps and stationary from here.

 The house is thought to have been designed by the architect John Foulston, who worked in Plymouth from 1811 to 1842.
-Completed in 1837 Egyptian House bears a striking resemblance to Odd Fellows Hall in Devonport also designed by Foulston.
+Completed in 1837 Egyptian House bears a striking resemblance to Odd Fellows Hall in Devonport.
+It was also designed by Foulston.

-Thankfully Egyptian House was sold to the Landmark Trust in 1968, a charity that specialises in the restoration of buildings of architectural and historic importance and they returned it to its former glory!
+Thankfully Egyptian House was sold to the Landmark Trust in 1968.
+This charity specialises in the restoration of buildings of architectural and historic importance and they returned it to its former glory!

 And this summer you can get a rare peek inside.
 Visit one of the apartments and see the internal spiral staircase and the quirky curved oak doors.